Hananu Revolt: Legacy

 In September 1920, Gouraud established the State of Aleppo, which consisted of the northern half of former Ottoman Syria, excluding the Tripoli district.
 The French authorities established a new bureaucratic administration in Aleppo led by four local, pro-French sympathizers and mostly staffed by their family members.
 After the revolt was stamped out, the French authorities arrested or exiled numerous Arab nationalist politicians in an attempt to end the nationalist alliance between Aleppo and Damascus.
 The authorities also began appointing former Ottoman administrators who were willing to cooperate with them to senior bureaucratic posts.
 According to Khoury, "by 1922, the Aleppo bureaucracy had become more unwieldy and inefficient than it had been in the last years" of Ottoman rule.
 Despite French attempts to completely exclude the nationalists from any administrative role, the overwhelming majority of Aleppo's population supported the nationalists.

-As a result of the Franco-Syrian War, Turkey annexed the southwestern Anatolian sanjaks (districts) that had been part of Aleppo Vilayet, such as Mar'ash, Gaziantep ('Ayntab), Rumkale (Qal'at Rum) and Urfa (al-Ruha).
-These sanjaks became part of Turkey following the October 1921 treaty with France.
+As a result of the Franco-Syrian War, Turkey annexed the southwestern Anatolian sanjaks (districts) that had been part of Aleppo Vilayet, such as Mar'ash following the Battle of Marash, Gaziantep ('Ayntab), Rumkale (Qal'at Rum) and Urfa (al-Ruha).
+These sanjaks became part of Turkey following the October 1921 treaty with France which ended the Franco-Turkish War.
 Aleppans opposed the Turkish annexation.
 The Franco-Turkish treaty allowed for a resumption of commerce between Aleppo and the Alexandretta Sanjak, including Antioch, due to improved security conditions, but commerce between Aleppo and Anatolia largely ceased.
 Alexandretta was considered by Aleppans to be their port to the Mediterranean Sea and a crucial part of their socio-economic region.
 It remained part of Syria under French control, but was administered by a semi-autonomous government that was heavily influenced by Turkey.
-Aleppo's merchants and nationalist politicians feared this autonomy would ultimately lead to its annexation by Turkey and consequently precipitate an economic crisis in Aleppo; Alexandretta was separated from Syria in 1938 and became part of Turkey in the following year.
+Aleppo's merchants and nationalist politicians feared this autonomy would ultimately lead to its annexation by Turkey and consequently precipitate an economic crisis in Aleppo; Alexandretta was separated from Syria in 1938 and became part of Turkey in the following year when the Turkish Army marched into the region and annexed it.